nmarkowitz/Brainhack_large_data_project/README.md

 A shared google doc can be copied from: https://drive.google.com/drive/u/1/folders/1xlfeAFpp8iOH12bXONfD9OsRGLFFSLD-

 Check back at a later date for an updated version of this tool.
 Please feel free to create your own, suggest and contribute.
+You can also read the brief presentation of this project at https://sportnoah14.github.io/Brainhack_large_data_project/

 Please note that draw.io, an application of Goodle Docs, may be needed to be download and edit the document.
 The associated html file is an export of google docs.